CHILDREN’S MINISTRY ON SUNDAY MORNINGS

 THIS WEEK AT CHRIST THE REDEEMER

-BAND OF BROTHERS, a group for Christ the Redeemer men who in their 20s and 30s, meets weekly on Monday nights at 7:00 PM for fellowship, Bible study, and prayer.
+BAND OF BROTHERS, a group, for Christ the Redeemer men in their 20s and 30s, meets weekly on Monday nights at 7:00 PM for fellowship, Bible study, and prayer.
 Contact Preston Conger (email) for more information.

 TUESDAY BIBLE STUDY meets in the sacristy Tuesdays, 7:00-9:00 PM.
 For more information, please call Richard Thorndike (978-922-3618).

 WOMEN’S BIBLE STUDY meets Thursdays, 10:00 AM, with refreshments/treats, followed by scripture study, reflection, discussion, and shared prayer.
-Through June we’re studying Kay Arthur’s book, Lord, I Want to Know You, which explores the names of God that transform, strengthen, and empower our daily walk—Creator, Healer, Protector, Provider and many others.
+Through June we’re studying Kay Arthur’s book, Lord, I Want to Know You, which explores the names of God that transform, strengthen, and empower our daily walk.
 Please contact Kim Ober (email) or Maylynn Atallah (781-640-9906) with any questions.

 FACEBOOK GROUP FOR CHRIST THE REDEEMER WOMEN: This is a private space for women in our church to plan small groups, get-togethers and discussions; a place that feels like home, where you are personally known and encouraged in your faith.
 This relationship is usually found in a small group ministry.
 The group is “closed” meaning that only group members can see the posts.
 You must be “invited” to join the group.
 Search on Facebook for Christ the Redeemer Anglican Church: Women, or message Erin Cherry (the group administrator) and ask for an invitation.
 Group members can, and are encouraged, to invite their female Christ the Redeemer Facebook friends.